 2011 / 32 pages

 Daisy is a cute little pup who loves her big red ball and plays with it everywhere.
 Things take a tragic turn when another dog, trying to get in on the fun, pops the ball!
 But don’t worry, a happy ending is coming – after a few pages of Daisy being sad, the owner of the dog who popped the ball brings over a brand new one, and this time it is blue.
-A 2013 sequel, Daisy Gets Lost, has a half dozen more words than the wordless original but has the same quiet tension: Daisy chases her blue ball into the woods, then chases the squirrel she discovers, and gets lost for a dozen or so pages before being rescued and hugged but the little girl who owns her.
+A 2013 sequel, Daisy Gets Lost, has a half dozen more words than the wordless original but has the same quiet tension: Daisy chases her blue ball into the woods, then chases the squirrel she discovers, and gets lost for a dozen or so pages before being rescued and hugged by the little girl who owns her.

-Dog on a digger
+Dog on a Digger

 by Kate Prendergast